-- Less accurate basis for action selection - Based on approximate utility, not true expected utility - Policy does not necessarily change in each iteration - May first have to iterate n times, incrementally improving approximations - Then another action suddenly seems better in some state - → Requires a larger number of iterations - But each iteration is cheaper - Can't terminate just because the policy does not change - Need another termination condition...
+- Less accurate basis for action selection - Based on finite horizon utility, which incrementally approximates the true infinite horizon utility - Requires a larger number of iterations, but each iteration is cheaper - The implicit policy does not necessarily change in each iteration - May first have to iterate n times, incrementally improving approximations - Then another action suddenly seems better in some state - Need a new termination condition! - Cannot terminate just because the policy does not change...